 Like with any investment, it takes a bit of effort in the short term to see long term results.
 It does need everyone's involvement.
 But it doesn't have to be costly.
-The time and commitment made will be well worth it as you create a safer (and happier) workplace.
+And the time and commitment made will be well worth it as you create a safer (and happier) workplace.

 Many organisations struggle to achieve a positive safety culture at all levels.
 Good health and safety management means more than just documentation and form filling.
-Completing risk assessments is great (and legally required!) but that should just be part of the process.
+Completing risk assessments is a good start, and legally required, but that should only be part of the process.

 Effective management of health and safety requires good leadership, workforce involvement, and regular assessment and review.

 Your health and safety management systems and practices should ensure that risks are dealt with sensibly, proportionately and responsibly.
 Start with these ten essential principles for your health and safety management system, underpinning a positive health and safety culture.

-Lead from the top and by example, after all, if your directors don't take health and safety seriously, no one will.
+Lead from the top and by example.
+After all, if your directors don't take health and safety seriously, no one will.

 You need health and safety procedures to be enforced and communicated.
 Pick the people that will best deliver that message.
 These are your health and safety leaders, showing others the way.

 Make sure the health and safety message does not get lost on its way to your employees.
 Discussing health and safety in management meetings is great, it certainly should be on the agenda.
 But these decisions, outcomes, results and progress reports need to be communicated - get everyone on the same page.

 Health and safety must be a key consideration in business decisions to allow your health and safety management system to have any sustainable or substantial impact.
-When you are purchasing new equipment, taking on trainees, or changing a layout - give health and safety a thought.
-What changes need to be made to reduce the risks?
+Do not set and forget.
+Don't let your health and safety systems get stale and outdated.

-Your team can help identify hazards or failures in current controls, and they can often come up with solutions.
+Your team can help identify hazards or failures in current controls, and they can often come up with different solutions.

 Workforce involvement above your legal consultation duties helps improve participation and safety achievements.
 Don't just give workers the what (in what needs to be done), but also explain why.
 Understanding the reason or importance of a safety rule or procedure helps to gain commitment and compliance.

-If you have a near miss, feedback or another reporting system in place, make action is taken where necessary in response.
+If you have a near miss, feedback or another reporting system in place, make sure action is taken where necessary in response.
 This encourages further reporting and an ongoing process of improvements because your team will only show the same commitment to a system that you do.

 All work planned should be 'risk assessed' so that hazards are identified and risks controlled.
 As we mentioned earlier, risk assessment is a legal requirement.
 It also goes without saying that it is a vital element of good health and safety management.

-There are times we can come up against an unusual hazard or challenge, especially as technology changes and new materials or equipment are introduced.
-Get specialist advice for areas you are unsure about or take additional training to get the knowledge you need.
+There are times when you might come up against an unusual hazard or challenge, especially as technology changes and new materials or equipment get introduced.
+Obtain specialist advice for areas you are unsure about or take additional training to get the knowledge you need.

-We live and we learn, or should that be, we work and we learn.
+We live, and we learn.
+Or should that be, we work, and we learn.
 You might not get things 100% right all the time, but we can learn how to do things better the next time.